billychorey/Product-inventory-app/README.md

 # Product inventory app

-This is a react app representing items in inventory and allows inventory to be filtered, added, and quantities in stock to be updated.
+This is a react app representing items in inventory and allows inventory to be filtered, added, removed, and quantities in stock to be updated.

 ## Installation